RAF Calshot

 The large slipway.

-1939 and war started, and there was a large increase in trainees to learn the use of marine craft.
+1939 and war started, and there was an increase in trainees to learn the use of marine craft.
 Also the maintenance and modification of flying boats in the anti-submarine role.
 Later No.201 Sqn flew in and started anti-submarine patrols.

 Slipway in use.